loonaticx/blender-egg-importer/README.md

 ## Features

+**Please see [this](https://github.com/loonaticx/blender-egg-importer/wiki/Importing-Notes) wiki page on how Egg data is converted to Blender**

 Most features supported by bam2egg are implemented.
 In particular, however, animation support is not yet finished.
 Many other features still need to be tested.